 James W. Flanagan became chairman of the Senate Committee on Education and Labor (today's Committee on Health, Education, Labor, and Pensions), a position he held until 1875.

 Marble statues of Stephen F. Austin and Sam Houston were added to the Capitol's National Statuary Hall Collection.
-Austin, originally from Austinville, Virginia, is known as the founder of the State of Texas.
-Sam Houston was a soldier-statesman who fought in the War of 1812, served as a congressman, governor of Tennessee, president of the Republic of Texas, senator, and governor of the State of Texas.
+Austin is known as the founder of the State of Texas.
+Houston was a soldier-statesman who fought in the War of 1812, served as a congressman, governor of Tennessee, president of the Republic of Texas, senator, and governor of the State of Texas.

 The Senate voted to settle the contested 1922 election between George E. B. Peddy and Earle B. Mayfield of Austin.
 After a year-long investigation, a recount of disputed ballots, and a Senate review of state primary election regulations, the Senate voted for Mayfield to retain his seat.